nitin7478/machine_learning_project_1/README.md

 git add <file_name>
 ```

-Note : To ignore file or folder we can add filename or folder name to .gitingnore file
+Note: To ignore file or folder we can add filename or folder name to .gitingnore file
 To check git status
 ```
 git status
 ```

 To check all versions
 ````
 git log